kgergo1713/webflyx/dune.md

-The spice must flow.
+H: The spice must flow.
-Fear is the mind-killer.
+I: Fear is the mind-killer.